 Food service plans are required for all students residing on campus.
 Residents are required to purchase meal plans each semester including summer sessions.
 The meal plan does roll over from fall semester to spring if there is a balance, but remaining balances are forfeited after spring semester.
-Food service is available from several facilities on campus, including Hortencia's, Finnegan's, Java on the Hill, Pharmacy Café, and Circa 1881.
+Food service is available from various facilities on campus.